codeforjapan/gspreadsheet-importer/README.md

 ![image](https://i.imgur.com/DEXNlnD.png)

-Enter the project ID and puress 設定 button.
+Enter the project ID and press 設定 button.

 If you do this first time the system shows link to creating Agreement page (同意画面).
 Please create it from the shown link.